-The MCDB&G program is committed to fostering the education of students in a welcoming and supportive environment.
-All students and faculty must treat each other in a respectful, professional manner.
-We are all responsible for holding our student and faculty community to professional and respectful standards, both on and off campus (e.g. at the Itasca Biological Research Station, or during conference and meeting travel).
+The College of Biological Sciences is committed to fostering the education of students and postdocs in a welcoming and supportive environment.
+All students, postdocs, fellows, staff and faculty are expected to treat each other in a respectful, professional manner.
+We are all responsible for holding our student, postdoc, staff and faculty community to professional and respectful standards, both on and off campus (e.g. at University field stations, or during travel for conferences, meetings or field work).
+In addition to following University policies, we ask all members of CBS to support and adhere to our community norms of respectful and responsible conduct.